 3. Chamomile Tea

 Chamomile tea is a popular herbal tea that has been used for centuries to treat various ailments, such as insomnia, anxiety, inflammation, and digestive problems.
-Chamomile tea has a soothing and calming effect on your body and mind, making it an ideal drink for bedtime.
+Chamomile tea has a calming effect on your body and mind, making it an ideal drink for bedtime.

 Chamomile tea contains flavonoids, a type of antioxidant that can reduce inflammation and oxidative stress, which are linked to chronic diseases and poor sleep.
 Chamomile tea also contains apigenin, a flavonoid that binds to certain receptors in your brain that can promote sleepiness and reduce insomnia.